 This is my personal GitHub page.
-I am a bioinformatician in the Department of Anatomy at the University of Otago in Dunedin, New Zealand.
+I am the Microbial Ecologist at the National Ecological Observatory Network (NEON).
 This site will be the central place to link to my GitHub projects and repositories.
 I have added some basic (but hopefully useful) scripts, but will populate this site with more content as they are developed.

-I have been running a bioinformatics help session in the Anatomy department tea room.
-This was postponed during the pandemic but will be starting again soon.
+In my previous position as bioinformatician in the Department of Anatomy at the University of Otago, I ran a bioinformatics help session in the Anatomy department.
 Most of the material from these sessions is available on the hacky hour webpage.
 These sessions range from getting started writing scripts to some guidelines on troubleshooting command line errors.
-More material will be coming soon.
+I added some reference material to the site, including a section on the building blocks of bioinformatics, which I hope is useful.

 As part of the Otago Carpentries group (main link) I have helped put on frequent workshops and training sessions.
 Here is a link to past workshops, which contain a great deal of content.
 The Bioinformatics Spring School, held in November, 2020, provides a framework for future large events through Otago Carpentries.
 It consisted of both basic lessons and specific training in several areas, such as gene expression and population genetics.